-- 1/2 teaspoon garlic powder
+- ½ teaspoon garlic powder

-- 2 tablespoons golden raisins
+- 1 tablespoon golden raisins

-- 1/4 cup green onion finely chopped
+- ¼ cup green onion finely chopped

-- 1/4 cup cilantro finely chopped
+- 2 tablespoons cilantro finely chopped

 - salt and pepper to taste

 - Gently toss in the chopped eggs in the dressing.
 Taste and adjust seasoning if needed.